-XRT 2225 Clinical Course V 4
+RADT 250 Clinical Course V 4

-XRT 1106 X-Ray Technology VI 4
+RADT 160 X-Ray Technology VI 4

 Modular Components: Radiographic Problem-Solving Seminar II Radiologic Technical Reporting and Evaluation 8

-Program Total72 Credit Hours s
+Program Total .72 Credit Hours

-Students are considered full time during summer semester
+\Students are considered full time during summer semester

-Mansfield University Radiologic Technology Program Academic Standards Policy
+Radiologic Technology Program Academic Standards Policy

-Students enrolled in the Radiologic Technology Program are subject to all Mansfield University policies and procedures, plus the following academic standards specific to the Radiologic Technology Program:
+Students enrolled in the Radiologic Technology Program are subject to all Commonwealth University policies and procedures, plus the following academic standards specific to the Radiologic Technology Program:

 - 1. Required courses for Radiologic Technology majors which are listed in the catalog or catalog supplement are not included in the University Pass/Fail Policy. - 2.
-A grade of "C" or better must be achieved in all courses and course modules with an XRT prefix.
+A grade of "C" or better must be achieved in all courses and course modules with an RADT prefix.
 Any student receiving a "C-" or lower grade cannot continue in the program until the course is repeated and a "C" or higher grade is attained. - 3.
-A grade of "C-" or better must be achieved for the BSC 1121 Human Anatomy and Physiology I course and MA 1128 College Algebra.
-Any student receiving a "D" or lower grade cannot continue in the program until the course is repeated and a "C-"or higher grade is obtained. - 4.
+A grade of "C-" or better must be achieved for the BIOL 108 Human Anatomy and Physiology I course and MATH 118 College Algebra. - 4.
 A grade of "C" or better must be achieved in all clinical courses.
 A grade of "C-"or lower assigned to an evaluation with a weight of 20% or greater results in a course grade of "F." - 5.
-Radiology courses (those with an XRT prefix) may be repeated only once with faculty approval.
+Radiology courses (those with an RADT prefix) may be repeated only once with faculty approval.
 Students will be readmitted to the program on a space-available basis.
-Failure to achieve a "C" grade or better after taking the same course for a second time will block the student from enrollment in any further courses with an XRT prefix. - 6.
-Requirements for the Associate in Applied Science (A.A.S.)
-Degree in Radiologic Technology must be completed within three years.
+Failure to achieve a "C" grade or better after taking the same course for a second time will block the student from enrollment in any further courses with an RADT prefix. - 6.
+Completion of requirements for the Associate in Applied Science (A.A.S.)
+Degree in Radiologic Technology.